 Unlike traditional preprint servers where many papers receive no comments, the JEI team of 250+ reviewers will ensure every student receives thoughtful feedback.

-After the server is launched in Q4 of 2024, our goal is 500+ submissions in the first year.
+After the server is launched in Q1 of 2025, our goal is 500+ submissions in the first year.
 With increasing results over time.

 Today there is no preprint server, specifically designed for this age group, that provides a timely and transparent publication process that allows students to also receive feedback, comments and questions on their work.
 Join on on this journey.